userzimmermann/python-modeled.netconf/README.md

 which talks to the server.
 Let's directly use `NetconfSSHSession` from the **netconf** project for now.
-The Pythonic client features of **modeled.netconf** are not implemented yet, but they will also be based on **netconf**.
+The Pythonic client features of **MODELED.netconf** are not implemented yet, but they will also be based on **netconf**.